 It is important to the Sam Bass Fire Department that our department is viewed as providing more than just emergency response.
 While we will always maintain emergency readiness, it is our goal that we also provide an array of services that support the well-being of our community.

 The original two fire trucks were a used 1971 brush truck that came from the oil fields and a 1946 Chevy pumper.
 They were housed in a 2-car garage that also served as the meeting and training facility.
 In 1984, the department obtained its first Class-A pumper and in the late 1980’s the Brushy Creek MUD donated a portable building that served as the first real classroom and office for the fire department.

 In the early 1990’s, three bays were built at Station 1 and the previous building was donated to a local church and hauled away.
 Over the years, two more bays have been added, along with a conference room, foyer, and living quarters for the crews.

-Sam Bass Fire Department currently owns and operates eleven apparatus and has mutual aid agreements with the Austin, Cedar Park, and Jollyville Fire Departments.
-SBFD is staffed daily by six paid crew members (three per station), 24 hours a day, 7 days a week, operating on a 24 hours-on / 48 hours-off rotating schedule.
-There are currently twenty-two paid crew members and a fluctuating number of volunteers.
+Sam Bass Fire Department currently owns and operates eleven apparatus and has mutual aid agreements with the Austin, Cedar Park, Round Rock, and Jollyville Fire Departments.
+SBFD is staffed daily by 10 paid crew members (three per station with one Battalion Chief), 24 hours a day, 7 days a week, operating on a 48 hours-on / 96 hours-off rotating schedule.
+There are currently over 40 paid crew members and a fluctuating number of volunteers.